OBS Studio Web Socket tutorial with examples Python and Javascript

 Prerequisites

-• Enable the WebSocket server under OBS settings.
+• Enable the WebSocket server under Tools → WebSocket Server Settings.

-5. Set a secure password (optional but recommended).
+4. Set a secure password & enable authentication.

 from obsws_python import obsws, requests